 Since Xanax can cause drowsiness, individuals under the influence of Xanax should avoid activities that could be hazardous, such as driving or operating machinery.15

 Substance use disorders (SUDs), including Xanax addiction, occur when a person’s substance use causes changes in the brain’s chemistry, which leads to uncontrolled use, regardless of the harmful consequences.7,16

 Xanax abuse can begin when a person is not taking the medication as prescribed, such as:2

 - Taking more than their prescribed dose of Xanax.

 - Buying Xanax illicitly.

 - Using another person’s Xanax prescription.

-It is important to note that dependency is not the same as addiction, however many individuals who develop an addiction, are most likely dependent on the substance of abuse.2
+It is important to note that dependency is not the same as addiction, but many individuals who develop an addiction are most likely dependent on their substance of abuse.2

 Signs of Xanax Addiction

 Substance use disorders are not always easy to identify in oneself or others, so it can be helpful to know the common signs and symptoms associated with SUDs.
 While it’s best for healthcare professionals to make a formal diagnosis, the following criteria can be helpful in identifying a SUD.
 If you or a loved one has experienced 2 or more of the following criteria in the past 12 months, it may be time to seek addiction treatment:6